dotnet/android-samples/google-services/GCMSample/README.md

 ---
 name: Xamarin.Android - Google Cloud Messaging Sample
-description: This sample demonstrates how to use Google Cloud Messaging to register an Android app for GCM and handle the receipt of a GCM message.
-Instructions...
+description: "Demonstrates how to use Google Cloud Messaging to register an Android app for GCM and handle the receipt of a GCM message"
 page_type: sample
 languages:
 - csharp